AndrewRadev/progressor/README.md

-Full documentation can be found at: https://www.rubydoc.info/gems/progressor
+Full documentation for the latest released version can be found at: https://www.rubydoc.info/gems/progressor

 ## Basic example